microsoft/spring-cloud-azure/spring-cloud-azure-starters/spring-cloud-azure-starter-storage/README.md

-# Spring Cloud Azure Storage
+# Spring Cloud Azure Storage Starter

-The project implements Spring Resource abstraction for Azure Storage service which allows you to interact with [Azure Blob storage](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blobs-introduction) using Spring programming model.
+The project provides a Spring Boot Starter `spring-cloud-azure-starter-storage` to auto-configure [Azure Blob storage](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blobs-introduction) in your Spring projects.
+It implements Spring Resource abstraction for Azure Storage service which allows you to interact with Azure Blob storage using Spring programming model.

 ## Samples